abhvp/powershellscripts/Readme.txt

-This is repository for my scripts.
+This is a GIT repository for my scripts.

 You can use these scripts for your environment and modify them according to your need.